Orangeries & Conservatories

 Orangeries can trace their beginnings in Europe around the 16th Century, where folks really enjoyed collections of citrus fruit plants & trees; however, today they are all about individual and unique living spaces.

 Many orangery conservatories heavily feature use of brickwork, pillars and ‘atrium style roof sections and many times are more of a full home extension than a simple sun room.
 Each orangery conservatory is unique in terms of size shape & look with nothing ‘off the shelf’ about the way they are designed & built to customer requirements.

-It is in part due to the size and complexity of modern orangeries as home extensions, that means they do require more pre-planning than a typical conservatory, and in many instances for medium to large orangeries you will need to be prepared for longer installation times and probably require some sort of planning permission prior to construction.
+It is in part due to the size and complexity of modern orangeries as home extensions, that means they do require more pre-planning than a typical conservatory, and in many instances for medium to large or some grander contemporary orangeries you will need to be prepared for longer installation times and probably require some sort of planning permission prior to construction.